604adrian/Emojification/README.md

 Unlike Boring Mode, Funky Mode translates certain punctuation marks (i.e. '!', '?', and '-') into emoji-form.

 # Wildcards
 Emojify has a 'wildcard' option.
-Whenever a user uses a '\*' symbol is used in a string, a random emoji will be chosen from an extensive array of emojis, handpicked to maximize comedic value.
+Whenever a user uses a '\*' symbol is used in a string, a random emoji will be chosen from an extensive array of emojis, handpicked to maximise comedic value.

 For example, let's take take the string "Hello World \*".
 Running this string through Emojify 3 times might give this output: